DONOSTIA-SAN SEBASTIÁN - BAR iBAi - BY PAULO AIRAUDO

 The restaurant is now iBAi by Paulo Airaudo ONE MICHELIN STAR (new 2025)

-The bar at the entrance is still here, serving tapas made on the spot, and is perfect for an informal glass of wine.
-Added to this is the small dining room in the basement, featuring six impressively sized tables, each of which comes with its own “cupboard”.
-The cuisine, which comes courtesy of two tasting menus to which you can add different appetisers and starters, has a clear market focus, with the aim of showcasing time-honoured Basque cuisine through dishes such as the spectacular grilled Carabinero prawns as well as the five hake cheek “kokotxas” (two battered, two grilled and one confit).
+Added to this is the small dining room in the basement, featuring six impressively sized tables, each with its own "cupboard."
+The cuisine, courtesy of two tasting menus to which you can add different appetisers and starters, has a clear market focus.
+It intends to showcase time-honoured Basque cuisine through dishes such as the spectacular grilled Carabinero prawns and the five hake cheek "kokotxas" (two battered, two grilled, and one confit).

 BELOW IS A VISIT TO THE RESTAURANT IN ITS PREVIOUS GUISE